CTurt/Cinoop/README.md

 To view the full debug log, you will need to redirect `stdout` to a file, like so:

     cinoop tetris.gb 1>debug.txt

+For PS4, the ROM is read from a USB flash drive as a raw image.
+Use [Win32 Disk Imager](http://sourceforge.net/projects/win32diskimager/) or `dd` to write it for example.

 For other versions, the ROM name is hard coded as `tetris.gb`.